hawkinsw/CS5138/Assignment2/Scooby.md

 ```
     11bb: 75 cd                 jne    118a <calloc@plt+0x11a>
 ```
 If it does not, jump back to `118a` and do it again!
+Otherwise, fall through and finish the function with the next two instructions.

 ```
     11bf: 5d                    pop    rbp
     11c0: c3                    ret
 ```
-Note that we do *not* intentionally set `rax` before finishing the function.
+Note that we do *not intentionally* set `rax` before finishing the function.
 Curious.
+There are two possible reasons for this omission:

+1. The value of `rax` at the point of the return is the function's return value.
-It likely means that there is no return value for this function.
+2. There is no return value for this function.

+Let's assume the latter but we cannot discount the former.

 Okay, now it's your turn!
 As we did for the previous function we disassembled, craft *lifted* C code for the function you just disassembled.
 Record your response as the answer to Question 10 in `submission.txt`.

 With a set of C code to work from, interpret the semantics of the function you just disassembled.
 Record your response as the answer to Question 11 in `submission.txt`.
+In the course of your analysis, answer the question posed to you by your analysts: Is this function the one that concerned them and is it really malicious?
 Finally, name the function and record that as your answer to Question 12 in `submission.txt`.

 Wow, you did it!